 This is almost identical to the legend about the Lough from Cork.
 So it is quite possible that the Laigin are the link here...

-Also who is this "princess" or "maiden" who is blamed for the "great flood"?
+Finally I have to ask this question: who was this "princess" or "maiden" who is blamed for the "great flood"?
 Cold this be the Old Mother Earth, the Mother Goddess, who controlled the waters, like "Baba", the hag from Slavic mythology did?
 Wells were considered holy to her, an the well water was called "živa voda", living water.
 If the Earth is the Mother Goddess, then the well water is her menstrual blood, the living water indeed...
+And the flood that destroyed all these ancient cities could have been an actual flood caused by a catastrophic climate change...Like the flood of Partholon described in the old Irish Annals and recorded in bog oaks...
 This is a very interesting theme to explore....